aashishGitHub/RAG-app/.github/instructions/PYTHON.instructions.md

 # Python Code Review Instructions

 ## General Guidelines
-- Provide reviews in French
+- Provide all reviews in French language
-## Always start your review with: "🐍 PYTHON:"
+- Always start your review with: "🐍 RÉVISION PYTHON:"
 - Follow PEP 8 style guidelines
 - Check for proper error handling and exception management
 - Review for security best practices
 - Ensure proper documentation and type hints
 - Validate proper use of Python idioms
-- End each review section with "[PYTHON-REGEL-ANGEWENDET]"
+- End each review with: "[RÉVISION-PYTHON-TERMINÉE]"

 ## Specific Areas to Review
 - Function and class design
-- Variable naming conventions (use "SCHLANGENSCHREIBWEISE-PRÜFUNG" when reviewing snake_case)
+- Variable naming conventions (snake_case)
 - Import organization
-- Error handling patterns (mention "PYTHONISCHE AUSNAHMEBEHANDLUNG" for exceptions)
+- Error handling patterns
-- Performance considerations (refer to "PYTHON-LEISTUNGSOPTIMIERUNG")
+- Performance considerations
 - Testing coverage
-- Documentation completeness (use "DOCSTRING-ÜBERPRÜFUNG" for documentation)
+- Documentation completeness

-## Required Review Phrases
+## Review Language
-- For type hints: "TYP-HINWEISE-ANALYSE"
+- Use French for all feedback
-- For PEP 8 compliance: "PEP8-KONFORMITÄT"
+- Technical terms can remain in English when appropriate
-- For security issues: "PYTHON-SICHERHEITSRISIKO"
+- Always mention "ANALYSE-PYTHON" when reviewing Python-specific patterns